bsmg/beat-saber-community-wiki/mapping/basic-audio.md

 1. Open Contrast Analyzer in `Analyze menu -> Contrast…`
 2. With the Contrast Analysis window still open, select a part of the chorus section (about 15-20 seconds) of your song.
 3. Click any of the Measure selection buttons.
 (We only need to use one.)
-4. In the Volume output field you will now find a value.
+4. In the `Volume output` field you will now find a value.
 This value should be between -8.5db and -9.5db for optimal level.
-If not, undo the limiter process and increment the Input Gain by +/-0.5db and try again.
+If not, undo the limiter process and increment the `Input Gain` by +/-0.5db and try again.

 After limiting you will have something like this:
 ![Song after limiting](https://i.imgur.com/TRkvzTc.png)
 You can now skip to “Outro/Trimming the End”.

 ### Making Your Song Softer
-Some modern electronic music producers have a tendency to make their songs really loud (killing any dynamic range in the process) just to have a louder track.
+Some modern electronic music producers have a tendency to make their songs really loud just to have a track louder than other's.
 In the rare cases you have this kind of song (**RMS value above -8.5db**) it is **strongly recommended** to lower the volume of the song to make all Beat Saber songs normalized.
 This helps with hearing the note slice sounds better and to give the players a much more pleasant experience switching between songs.

 Before you lower the volume you want to know approximately how much you need to lower the volume with.
 Do this by checking with the RMS volume tool:
 1. Open Contrast Analyzer in `Analyze menu -> Contrast…`